Lectem/BadAccessGuards/README.md

   - Rather than implementing them all, major ones are provided.
 Adding your own was made easy.
 - Providing hardened versions of the `std::` containers.
   - If you want this to be supported by `std::` containers, ask your implementer to add this technique to their implementation
-  - Perhaps someone could make another repository with wrappers for the `std::` containers ?
+  - Perhaps someone could make another repository with wrappers for the `std::` containers?

 # Usage